-- We believe the individual has engaged in relevant conduct; or - The individual has received a caution or conviction for a relevant offence, or there is reason to believe the individual has committed a listed relevant offence, under the Safeguarding Vulnerable Groups Act 2006 (Prescribed Criteria and Miscellaneous Provisions) Regulations 2009; or - The 'harm test' is satisfied in respect of the individual (i.e. they may harm a young person or vulnerable adult or put them at risk of harm); and - The individual has been removed from working in regulated activity (paid or unpaid) or would have been removed if they had not left
+- We believe the individual has engaged in relevant conduct, i.e. conduct that: - o endangers a child or is likely to endanger a child; - if repeated against or in relation to a child would endanger the child or be likely to endanger the child; - o involves sexual material relating to children (including possession of such material); - involves sexually explicit images depicting violence against human beings (including possession of such images); or - o is of a sexual nature involving a child. - The individual has received a caution or conviction for a relevant offence, or there is reason to believe the individual has committed a listed relevant offence, under the Safeguarding Vulnerable Groups Act 2006 (Prescribed Criteria and Miscellaneous Provisions) Regulations 2009; or

+The 'harm test' is satisfied in respect of the individual (i.e. they may harm a young person or vulnerable adult or put them at risk of harm) and the individual has been removed from working in regulated activity (paid or unpaid) or would have been removed if they had not left.